tienpv222/svelte-hash-router/README.md

 </style>
 ```

-The store `active` is current active route.
-If you use nested routes and want to check if a parent route has an active child route, use the store `matches`.
+The store `active` is the current active route.
+If you want to check if a parent route has an active child route, use the store `matches`.
 It is an array including all the parents of the active route and itself.
 ```svelte
 <script>
 import { matches } from 'svelte-hash-router'